mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### ELECTRONICS

-Dolphins, like many other races with mid to high Tech Level societies love their electronics and a well- equipped Dolphin Traveller is no exception.
+Dolphins, like many other races with mid to high Tech Level societies love their electronics and a well-equipped Dolphin Traveller is no exception.

 Mouth Finger: This device is a simple mouthpiece clamped between the teeth.
 A probe extends out of the mouth and can be used to press buttons, type on a keyboard and so forth.
 Using a mouth finger will slow down a task however, moving the time required down one level on the time chart without granting any bonus to the check.